Primrose Hill railway station: History

 After the station's reopening in 1922, the passenger service was usually provided during peak hours only running between Broad Street and Watford Junction.
 After Broad Street closed in 1986 the service ran from Liverpool Street.
 The station was scheduled to close when the Liverpool Street to Watford Junction service was discontinued, but ended early due to flooding.
 The last eastbound train called at Primrose Hill on 18 September 1992 and the last westbound train called on 22 September 1992.
 The area is served by the nearby station on the London Underground's Northern line.

 On 25 September 1950, the station was renamed Primrose Hill.

 The station building was closed in 1987 but remains and is occupied by a business.
 It is on Regent's Park Road at one end of the footbridge over the railway tracks.
 The platform canopies and the buildings supporting them were demolished by Network Rail in December 2008.

 The nearby Primrose Hill Tunnels, East Portals, and the Western Entrance, have both been listed Grade II on the National Heritage List for England since 1974.

+On the morning of 30 January 2026 at 09:30 am GMT, the former station building was engulfed in flames, which were put out later at 1:00 pm GMT.